tylerwillis/super-tortoise/content/pages/investing.md

       When I started investing, I was one of the first people to raise a small VC fund without going full-time.
-I believed I could do both things well at the same time and that being an active operator gave me more ability to find interesting companies and provide relevant help to them.
+I thought I could do both things well and that being an active operator gave me more ability to find interesting companies and provide relevant help to them.

-      Since then, I've been one of the earliest investors in companies that are now incredibly successful, including Patreon (now worth $4B), Clubhouse ($4B), Lattice ($1B), MainStreet, On Deck, and several others.
+      Since then, I've been one of the earliest investors in companies that are now incredibly successful, including Patreon (now a unicorn), Clubhouse (unicorn), Lattice (unicorn), MainStreet, On Deck, Lambda School, and several others.

-      [The early-stage fund is my primary investment vehicle](angel.co/v/l/STiEs).
+      [Kepler Operator's Fund invests in early-stage tech companies and is my primary investment vehicle](angel.co/v/l/STiEs).
 We also lead occasional growth-stage deals via a syndicate.
 Accredited investors can back both the fund and the syndicate to get access to all my deals.
     actions:
       - label: Back the Fund
         url: 'https://angel.co/v/l/STiEs'